Fire safety in Local Accommodation

 -

-- It is recommended (and in some cases mandatory) to have an emergency plan, especially in establishments with larger capacity.
-This plan should include maps of evacuation routes and instructions to follow in the event of a fire.
+- An emergency plan is recommended (and in some cases, mandatory), especially in larger establishments.
+This plan must include maps of evacuation routes and instructions to follow in case of fire.

 -

-- Managers and employees of local accommodation must be trained and made aware of emergency procedures and the use of fire-fighting equipment.
+- Local accommodation managers and staff must be trained and made aware of emergency procedures and the use of fire-fighting equipment.

 -

-- Owners or managers of local accommodation establishments are responsible for ensuring compliance with all legal obligations, including the installation, maintenance and inspection of fire extinguishers and safety signage.
+- The owners or managers of local accommodation establishments are responsible for ensuring compliance with all legal obligations, including the installation, maintenance, and inspection of fire extinguishers and safety signage.

 -

-- The competent authorities, such as the National Emergency and Civil Protection Authority (ANEPC) and municipal councils, are responsible for monitoring compliance with these rules and may apply sanctions in the event of non-compliance.
+- Competent authorities, such as the National Emergency and Civil Protection Authority (ANEPC) and municipal councils, are responsible for supervising compliance with these regulations and may apply sanctions in case of non-compliance.

-These measures are designed to ensure guest safety and minimize fire risks in local accommodation establishments.
-For specific details and updates, it is advisable to consult the legislation directly or seek specialist advice.
+These measures aim to ensure the safety of guests and minimize fire risks in local accommodation establishments.
+For specific details and updates, it is advisable to consult the legislation directly or seek specialized advice.